breaks-software/Candida-CRISPR-Target-Notebook/README.md

 * Duo Peng and Rick Tarleton.
 EuPaGDT: a web tool tailored to design CRISPR guide RNAs for eukaryotic pathogens.
 Microbial Genomics.
 2015. doi: 10.1099/mgen.0.000033
 * Gruber AR, Lorenz R, Bernhart SH, Neuböck R, Hofacker IL.
 The Vienna RNA Websuite.
 Nucleic Acids Research, Volume 36, Issue suppl_2, 1 July 2008, Pages W70-W74, DOI: 10.1093/nar/gkn188
 * Lorenz, R. and Bernhart, S.H. and Höner zu Siederdissen, C. and Tafer, H. and Flamm, C. and Stadler, P.F. and Hofacker, I.L.
 "ViennaRNA Package 2.0", Algorithms for Molecular Biology, 6:1 page(s): 26, 2011

+## License
+The software in this project is licensed under the MIT License.
+Refer to the LICENSE file.
+The services that this software uses may be protected by their own copyright.
+Refer to the web sites linked above for their respective copyright or license.